 During my fall semester, I decided I wanted to take something quirky and fun.
 I chose a Byrne Seminar called “The Secret Life of Birds” and I CAN’T SAY ENOUGH GOOD THINGS ABOUT IT.
 I’m convinced it is the BEST Byrne seminar Rutgers has to offer.
 We literally met in the woods and birdwatched every Monday!

 Mourning doves.
 Herring gulls.
 Eastern wood pewee.
 Migrating hawks.
 We saw it all!
 My favorite memory from the seminar was learning how to pish.
-(Pishing is when you make bird-sounds that bring the birds to you!)
+(Pishing is when you make bird sounds that bring the birds to you!)

 During my second semester, I decided that I wanted to take something more serious and academically focused.
 I chose to register for an ARESTY Byrne seminar.
-The Aresty seminars serve as a way for freshman to get involved in undergraduate research.
+The Aresty seminars serve as a way for freshmen to get involved in undergraduate research.
 My Byrne was called “The Psychology of Reasoning” and revolved around how young kids reason just as well as college students.

 Throughout the semester, we learned about our professor’s research and were shown the process of creating posters for the Undergraduate Research Symposium which we eventually got to present at.